-Aflatoxin is a toxic substance causing sickness, hepatitis and/or liver cancer.
-Aflatoxin is produced by fungi which can grow on groundnut.
 Aflatoxin contamination can take place before and after harvest.
+However, aflatoxin contamination is much less serious during growth of the crop than during subsequent storage of kernels.
 To control aflatoxin, it is very important to ensure good management of groundnut crops before and after harvest.
 When the crop is in the field, pods should not be damaged, as this increases the chance that the aflatoxin producing fungi will come in.
 Other measures to prevent aflatoxin contamination are given below under harvest and storage.
 If groundnuts are to be sold for export, aflatoxin levels must be very low.